 Jānis Razgals (b.1939); “My mother gave birth to me in a field just three months after war was declared.
 When the Germans arrived in 1941 they were respected by everyone as they dressed well and were more cultured.
 They always brought chocolate and other treats for the children.
 My father was forcibly conscripted by the Nazi’s and was captured by the Red Army after the German defeat in the Courland Peninsula.
 From here he was brought to Pecli and marched to Skrunda where he was put on a train and sent to work in the gold mines of Russia, we didn't see him again until he returned home in 1955”

 Sabīne Norvaiša (b.
-1932) ; Sabīne lives alone now and has four children and eleven grandchildren.
-Three of them live nearby and help her, while her son Jānis has emigrated to Ireland and now lives in Cahir Co.
-Tipperary with his wife and two children.
-In a telephone conversation Jānis explained; “I came to Ireland to get a job and make money.
-I don’t think I will ever return to Latvia to live as my children are now settled here and go to school, Ireland is our home now”.
-It is estimated that in 2011 over thirty thousand Latvians were living in Ireland
+1932) ; Sabīne lives alone now.
+She has four children and eleven grandchildren.
+Three of them live nearby and help her, while her son Jānis has emigrated to Ireland.
+He now lives in Cahir, County Tipperary, with his wife and two children.
+In a telephone conversation, Jānis explained: “I came to Ireland to get a job and make money.
+I don’t think I will ever return to Latvia to live, as my children are settled here and go to school.
+Ireland is our home now.”
+It was estimated that in 2011, over thirty thousand Latvians were living in Ireland.

 The home of Helena Girvaite now lies empty.The laughter and cries of children that once filled the home have now been replaced by emptiness and silence.
 Her clothes hang neatly in the wardrobe as if waiting to be picked for some event.
 The Calendar on the wall is dated April 2010 which may give an indication of the last occupancy, while the hands of the clock have stopped at 10:04.Helena lived with her husband who died in 2002.
 He worked with tractors, ploughing land and travelling around local villages.